DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

 The biggest single factor is whether it is a swap or a conversion.
-Replacing an old combi with a new combi in the same place is quick, so labour is lower.
-Going from a conventional boiler with a hot water cylinder and cold tank over to a combi boiler means removing that kit, capping off, and reworking pipes, which is a bigger day or two of work.
-On top of that, the brand and output you choose, the condition of your existing radiators and pipework, and whether the system needs a power flush all shift the total.
-As with most trades, a national firm usually quotes above a local installer for identical work.
+Replacing an old combi with a new combi in the same place is quick, so labour is lower: the flue is already through the wall, the gas supply is already sized and the pipework mostly stays as it is.
+Going from a conventional boiler with a hot water cylinder and cold water tank over to a combi means removing that kit, capping off redundant pipes, and reworking the system, which is a bigger day or two of work rather than a few hours.
+On top of that, the brand and output you choose changes the price, since a higher-output boiler for a bigger house with more radiators and bathrooms costs more than a smaller one for a flat.
+The condition of your existing radiators and pipework matters too: old, sludged-up pipework often needs a power flush before a new boiler goes in, and that is extra labour and materials.
+Who owns the installer also plays a part.
+A national brand carries higher overheads, call centre costs and marketing spend than a local independent, and that tends to show up in the quote for identical work.
+Region matters as well, with labour rates in and around London and the South East generally running above the rest of the country.

 How to pay less

-• Ask installers to price a like-for-like combi boiler swap first before considering any relocation.
+- Ask installers to price a like-for-like combi boiler swap first before you even mention relocation, then get a separate price if you do want it moved.

-• Get at least three Gas Safe quotes and make sure each lists the same boiler model and controls.
+- Get at least three Gas Safe quotes and check each one lists the same boiler model, output size and length of warranty, so you are comparing like with like.

-• Question whether a power flush is genuinely needed or whether a cheaper chemical clean will do.
+- Question whether a power flush is genuinely needed for your system or whether a cheaper chemical clean will do the job.

-• Compare independent local engineers against national brands, since the local quote is often lower.
+- Compare independent local engineers against national brands for the identical spec, since the local quote is often lower for the same boiler.

 Common questions